carlireul/uobsw2project/README.md

         ○ Make collapsable
         ○ Only show the relevant tabs depending if you're logged in or not -Adding assignment 1a and b functionality (Carly)
+    - Add an error handler
+    - Add toggle buttons to activate and deactivate students